keelanc/prettyplots/README.md

 ### What is this repository for? ###

-Increases font sizes, line and marker weights of plots for printing or presentations.
+Increases font sizes, line and marker weights of Matlab plots for printing or presentations.
 Acts on all open plots.
 All fonts are affected, including axes, labels, and legends.

 ### Getting Started ###